viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 ### Windows Hello biometric

 Windows Hello biometric sign-in enhances both security and productivity with a quick and convenient sign-in experience.
-There's no need to enter your PIN; simply use your biometric data for an easy and delightful sign-in.
+There's no need to enter your PIN; just use your biometric data for an easy and delightful sign-in.

 Windows devices that support biometric hardware, such as fingerprint or facial recognition cameras, integrate directly with Windows Hello, enabling access to Windows client resources and services.
 Biometric readers for both face and fingerprint must comply with Windows Hello biometric requirements.
 Windows Hello facial recognition is designed to authenticate only from trusted cameras used at the time of enrollment.